 Great for: Managing shine, blemishes and maskne

-Bolt Beauty is new on the skincare scene, launching at the end of March 2020.
+Bolt Beauty arrived on the skincare scene in March 2020 and immediately piqued our interest.
 It was created by former lawyer Lisa Sexton following her desire for high-quality skincare designed to be used on the go.
 All of Bolt Beauty's range - including a cleanser, a retinol, a moisturiser and a blemish fighter - is in capsule form made from biodegradable seaweed; once you've used the capsule it can be put in your compost bin or dissolved in water.
 The cleanser is in fact the first cleanser in capsule form and if we're ever allowed on planes again will certainly become a travellers best friend.

 The Glow Don't Shine capsules are packed with blemish-fighting, oil-reducing ingredients to target imperfections and reduce the appearance of pores, designed to reduce excess oils while simultaneously boosting your glow.
 Pumpkin seed oil has been selected for its ability to trap in moisture while other nutrients including rosemary, peppermint and clary sage oil act as natural anti-inflammatory agents to reduce redness and even out the complexion.

 Great for: brightening and protecting with 10% vitamin C

 Vitamin C is one of the most powerful antioxidants out there and deemed essential for skin health by dermatologists, but it’s notoriously difficult to stabilise- its brightening, free-radical fighting benefits diminish fast in the face of UV light.
 For this reason, single-use vitamin C capsules are a goer for ensuring that the skin-gredients you’ve paid for are as robust as possible, and these Super Active Capsules fit the bill perfectly.
 Combining 10% vitamin C with moisturising, reparative vitamin E, the capsules are also biodegradable- the outer shell is made from red seaweed plant material.
 A daily dose will help to improve radiance, firmness and elasticity over time.
 Texture wise, the serum here is the thickest and creamiest of the bunch, and the jar is fairly weighty- this is possibly an option for your bathroom shelf rather than hand baggage.

 Great for: pint sized peptide power.